lexlapax/towels/README.md

 # Towels

-*Towels - jack of all - ala hitchhiker's guid to galaxy towels*
+*Towels - jack of all - ala hitchhiker's guide to galaxy towels*

 Make programming fun to experiment with, do quick calculations, try out things.. and then move on to your favorite {programming language} dev environment of choice